janvitek/rift/README.md

     cmake ..
     make

-When make finishes, you can run rift by typing:
+When make finishes, you are good for the lecture.
+As you will be fixing rift throghout the class, you will be able to run it using:

     ./rift